YalekW5435/Pocsag-Terminal/README.md

 I am not responsible for the program being used maliciously, so please encode at your own risk.

 # Bugs worth noting:
 You may notice some bugs with this app while decoding.
-This is because this app requires the CPU to encode messages (on most of todays CPU's, it should take up to 3-5 seconds for about 50 rics grouped with a large message string at the default bps).
-Actual POCSAG transmitters are/were hardware based, and did not have this problem.
-They were all driven by modems, probably in the form of modified dial up modems at the time, (most use bell 202 or v.23 mode 2 standards), and did not have any problems with their encoding on the air.
-Computer CPU's however, must share system resources alongside the encoder, resulting in misses or errors in decoding.
-Even on the fastest CPUs by AMD, Nvidia, etc. They all fail to do this with this app.
-It does not matter which OS you run, especially linux, they will fail at encoding a perfect message each time, despite this app being crossplatform (windows is MUCH worse, thanks Microshaft).
-Hopefully this isnt much of a letdown to the user, even SoRFMON had issues with its encoder as well.
-Thats just part of how tech works.
+This is because PDW has had some issues on windows 10 and 11.
+While I cant explain the exact reason due to PDW's complex decoder settings and pain in the butt to get set up, most other decoders such as soRFMon's decoder should work a whole lot better, including multiPSK, multimonNG, etc.  The original info I had provided here was completely inaccurate, so I deeply apologize.

 # Final notes: